-Links distribution

-->Tails of link distributions very close to power-law with exponent 1.0 for the integrated distribution. ->The results are stable with respect to the database considered. ->network displays the scale-free property ->symmetry between ingoing and outgoing links is a peculiarity of this network distribution of links for d=5 Thick solid line is y=-x.
+->amateur database departs from all professional ones, playing more often at shorter distances Links distribution ->Tails of link distributions very close to power-law with exponent 1.0 for the integrated distribution. ->network displays the scale-free property ->symmetry between ingoing and outgoing links is a peculiarity of this network

 Inset:different values of d

 Ranking vectors

-->PageRank: ingoing links ->CheiRank: outgoing links ->HITS algorithm: Authorities (ingoing links) and Hubs (outgoing links) ->Ranking vectors follow an algebraic law ->Symmetry between distributions of ranking vectors based on ingoing links and outgoing links.
+->PageRank: ingoing links->CheiRank: outgoing links

+->Ranking vectors follow an algebraic law

+->Symmetry between distributions of ranking vectors based on ingoing links and outgoing links. ->Power law different for the largest network